tplite/tplite/README.md

 # tplite
 The micro javascript template engine in just a few lines of code.
 > compressed in 415 byte without gzip.
 > cache the compile template in function array.
+> can run in both client and server side.

 # Syntax